pete8751/C-Systems-Projects/README.md

 ### Project 3: Custom Shell

 - **Description:** For this project, I implemented a basic shell capable of performing many of the operations of the native shell.
-The shell also supports man pages and vi, at least on my own machine.

 The shell can execute executables with appropriate permissions found in directories listed in the $PATH variable, as well as those with absolute or relative paths (e.g., ./hello).
 Command line arguments can also be supplied to these programs.
 The shell is interactive and can be mildly scriptable.
 When in interactive mode, typing into the terminal program provides input to the stdin of other running executables, displaying the output of stdout and stderr.